sumitkolhe/kut/README.md

 # Reduced

----

-### 🔗 Reduced is a modern custom URL shortener with minimalistic design made by [Sumit Kolhe](https://github.com/sumitkolhe)
+### 🔗 Reduced is a powerful modern custom URL shortener with a minimalistic design made with MEVN stack by [Sumit Kolhe](https://github.com/sumitkolhe)

 ---